 oXygen XML Editor has built-in support for editing documents that are stored on remote servers through the protocols: FTP, SFTP and WebDAV, making it ideal for editing XHTML/HTML pages from your web server.

-HTML documents can be converted during load (imported) to XML allowing you to benefit from the XML support like XPath queries and XSLT transformations for instance.
+HTML documents can be converted to XML, allowing you to benefit from the XML support (XPath queries and XSLT transformations, for instance).
 During this process you can also associate an XHTML DTD with the newly converted document (either the strict or the transitional XHTML DTD) so the converted document is ready to be validated against the specified DTD.

 Styled content can be inserted by copying content from Office applications (Microsoft Word and Microsoft Excel, OpenOffice.org Writer and OpenOffice.org Calc) and Web browsers (Mozilla Firefox, Microsoft Internet Explorer) and pasting it in the XHTML editor.
-The styles and general layout of the copied content like: sections with headings, tables, list items, bold and italic text, hyperlinks, etc. are preserved by the paste operation as equivalent XHTML XML elements.
+The styles and general layout of the copied content (sections with headings, tables, list items, bold and italic text, hyperlinks, etc.) are preserved as equivalent XHTML XML elements by the paste operation.

-You can select multiple text ranges (discontinuous selection) or multiple elements in the Author page and cut/copy/paste them.
+You can select multiple text ranges (discontinuous selection) or multiple elements in the Author mode and cut/copy/paste them.

 Change Tracking is a way to keep a history of the changes made to a document.
 When change tracking is enabled, the inserted and deleted content is highlighted in the document allowing you to easily identify the affected regions.
 Tracked changes can be rendered in callouts (balloons) displayed at the side of the document, with connecting lines pointing to the changed content.

-oXygen has some advanced change tracking features: it keeps record of the changes made to attribute values and element breaks (splits) and also renders changes from re-used content, like DITA content reference, XIncluded modules, or XML Entities.
+oXygen has some advanced change tracking features: it keeps record of the changes made to attribute values and element breaks (splits) and also renders changes from re-used content, such as DITA content reference, XIncluded modules, or external entities.

 oXygen supports changes from multiple authors, rendering each author changes with different colors.